Brendan Bradley (footballer): Return to Finn Harps

-With Graham Taylor rebuilding the Sincil Bank based club, Bradley returned to Finn Harps for £4,000 on 22 March 1973 and ended the 1973–1974 season by scoring the final two goals as Harps won the FAI Cup with a 3–1 victory against St Patrick's Athletic at Dalymount Park.
-The victory saw Harps qualify for the following season's European Cup Winners Cup where they were drawn against Bursaspor.
-Bradley scored in the away leg, a 4–2 defeat on 18 September 1974; the 0–0 home leg on 2 October 1974 seeing the club fall out of the competition.
+With Graham Taylor rebuilding the Sincil Bank based club, Bradley returned to Finn Harps for £4,000 on 22 March 1973.
+At the time, Finn Harps were involved in a title race but finished a point behind champions Waterford at the end of the season.
+He ended the 1973–1974 season by scoring the final two goals as Harps won the FAI Cup with a 3–1 victory against St Patrick's Athletic at Dalymount Park.
+The victory also qualified Harps for the following season's European Cup Winners Cup where they were drawn against Bursaspor.
+Although Bradley scored in the away leg, a 4–2 defeat on 18 September 1974, a 0–0 draw at home on 2 October 1974 was not enough to keep Harps in the competition.
 His total of 21 league goals saw him head the league scorers chart for a third time.
 The 1975–76 season saw him head the scoring charts for a fourth time with 29 league goals, which included all six in the 6–1 victory over Sligo Rovers at Finn Park.
 These exploits saw him voted the Soccer Writers' Association of Ireland Personality of the Year for 1976.
-The close season saw him head for the North American Soccer League where he made a single appearance for Toronto Metros-Croatia.
+In the close season he headed for the North American Soccer League where he became a teammate of Eusebio at Canadian side Toronto Metros-Croatia, although he only made a single appearance for the club.

 Later career

-In 1978, he moved to Athlone Town, before linking once more with his erstwhile Finn Harps manager Patsy McGowan at Sligo Rovers.
-He netted 44 league goals for the club, collecting a FAI Cup runners-up medal from the 1981 final with Dundalk.
-He returned to Harps for the 1982–83 season, staying a further four seasons, before re-joining Derry City in the January 1986 season, helping the club capture the League of Ireland First Division Shield.
+In 1978, he moved to Athlone Town, before linking once more with his erstwhile Finn Harps manager Patsy McGowan at Sligo Rovers in 1979.
+Although Bradley would score just 11 in his first season, he notched 19 goals the following season.
+He followed that up with a further 21 in his final season, netting 44 league goals in total for the club, and collected a FAI Cup runners-up medal from the 1981 final with Dundalk.
+His total of 51 goals puts him among Rovers top scorers despite only playing three seasons at the Showgrounds.
+He returned to Harps for the 1982–83 season, staying a further four seasons to become their all-time top goalscorer.
+He then re-joined Derry City in the January 1986 season, helping the club capture the League of Ireland First Division Shield.
+Bradley's total of 235 league goals is a League of Ireland record.

 Post-playing career

-Bradley resides in Derry, relaxing with playing golf and walking.
-He resisted the urge of management after his playing retirement commenting that "it would never take the place of playing for me" and is an occasional visitor to the Brandywell Stadium.
-After 13 years at Finn Park, he retains "a soft spot for Harps".
+After retiring as a player, he decided against a career in football management, commenting that "it would never take the place of playing for me".
+Bradley resides in Derry, where he enjoys playing golf and walking.
+He is an occasional visitor to the Brandywell Stadium in Derry and, after 13 years at Finn Park, he retains "a soft spot for Harps".

-In 2019, Bradley was honoured with a Special Merit Award, at the 2019 FAI International Awards, for his outstanding contributions to domestic club football in Ireland.
+In 2019, Bradley was honoured at the FAI International Football Awards, with a Special Merit Award for his outstanding contributions to domestic club football in Ireland.